Camden Future High Streets

 Camden Future High Streets Crowdfund is an initiative launched by Camden Council, in partnership with civic crowdfunding platform Spacehive.
 We are seeking to fund the delivery of innovative, forward thinking projects that support the re-imagining of our high streets and recovery for a sustainable future.
 High streets are at the heart of our communities and the Council are seeking proposals from local groups and organisations that provide clear and benefits to Camden's high streets, businesses and the residents they serve.

-Camden Council has allocated up to £360,000 to the crowdfund, with up to £35,000 per project (covering maximum 50% of project costs) available to help selected successful projects who manage to get wider support.
+Camden Council has allocated up to £360,000 to the crowdfund, with up to £5,000 per project available to help selected successful projects who manage to get wider support.

 The Council is seeking proposals from local groups and organisations that will benefit Camden's high streets, businesses and local residents.
 Suitable projects will have the opportunity to raise money by creating a campaign on the Spacehive platform, where anyone with an interest can pledge to fund a certain amount of money towards the campaign if it is successful.
 The Council will also make pledges to certain projects.
 To receive a potential pledge from the Council, projects need to meet a set of criteria and demonstrate how they support Camden Future High Streets’ vision and objectives, as set out in the High Streets Prospectus, which is launched alongside the fund.

 We have just finished our first round of funding.
-The next funding round will open in early spring 2022.
-You can get involved now by filling out an expression of interest form.
+The Autumn funding round is now open.
+The deadline for projects to apply is December 14th.
+You can get involved now by filling out an expression of interest form or joining one of our workshops.
 To get involved or learn more, view our Spacehive crowdfund page here.

 Have a question or want to join our mailing list?